opendocsg/slw-judgments-backfill/2010_SGHC_18/report.md

 54     Implicit in the plaintiff’s confirmation is their acknowledgment that the materials which they were relying on do not justify the lifting of the corporate veil.
 It is plainly inconsistent and incongruous for the plaintiff to rely on the same materials to show that HIT was in possession or in control of the _Mahakam_ having accepted that Heritage was the bareboat charterers of the _Mahakam_ at all material times.
 As earlier observed, the plaintiff has commenced London arbitration proceedings against Heritage for the outstanding charterhire under the Bareboat C/P.

 55     The establishment of one-ship companies within a group of companies is a well-known and legitimate practice in the shipping industry: see _The Evpo Agnic_ [1988] 2 Lloyd’s Rep 411 at 415 (“ _The Evpo Agnic”_ ).
-There have been numerous unsuccessful attempts to lift the corporate veil in the context of one-ship companies with common shareholdings and/or directors: see _The Evpo Agnic_ , _The Maritime Trader_ , _The Neptune_ [1986] HKLR 345, _The Andres Bonifacio_ , _T h e Interippu_ [1990] SGHC 131 (“ _The Interippu_ ”) and _The Skaw Prince_ [1994] 3 SLR 379.
-The court may be minded t o lift the corporate veil if there are exceptional circumstances which indicate the presence of a façade or sham set up to deceive or to perpetrate a fraud: see _The Aventicum_ , _The Saudi Prince_ [1982] 2 Lloyd’s Rep 255 and _Win Line (UK) Ltd v Masterpart (Singapore) Pte Ltd_ [2000] 2 SLR 98 at 116−117.
+There have been numerous unsuccessful attempts to lift the corporate veil in the context of one-ship companies with common shareholdings and/or directors: see _The Evpo Agnic_ , _The Maritime Trader_ , _The Neptune_ [1986] HKLR 345, _The Andres Bonifacio_ , _T h e Interippu_ <span class="citation">[1990] SGHC 131</span> (“ _The Interippu_ ”) and _The Skaw Prince_ <span class="citation">[1994] 3 SLR 379</span>.
+The court may be minded t o lift the corporate veil if there are exceptional circumstances which indicate the presence of a façade or sham set up to deceive or to perpetrate a fraud: see _The Aventicum_ , _The Saudi Prince_ [1982] 2 Lloyd’s Rep 255 and _Win Line (UK) Ltd v Masterpart (Singapore) Pte Ltd_ <span class="citation">[2000] 2 SLR 98</span> at 116−117.

  (a)